-Vomiting is the body's way of eliminating harmful substances that have been ingested, or it can be a reaction to an irritant in the stomach.
+Vomiting is the body's way of eliminating ingested harmful substances or a reaction to an irritant in the stomach.
 In most cases, throwing up white foam in humans is not serious.

 Polysorbate 80 Food Additive, Gut Bacteria, and Inflammation

 Polysorbate 80 is an emulsifier that is added to many foods.
-Evidence suggests that it may affect bacteria in the intestine and might cause gut inflammation.
+Evidence suggests that it may affect the bacterial population in the intestine and cause inflammation.

 Bacteria in the Large Intestine: Potential Benefits and Effects

 The huge bacterial population that lives in our large intestine is thought to have important health effects.
 Many of the bacteria are helpful, but some are harmful.